NFL Winners and Losers: Maybe this is the season Lamar Jackson can make a playoff run

 NFL quarterbacks aren't judged by how many games they win in the regular season.
 A few quarterbacks have overcome a lack of a championship to be considered among the all-time greats.
 Dan Marino, Dan Fouts and Warren Moon come to mind.
 But it's rare.

 Maybe this is the season Jackson changes that part of his story.
 The Baltimore Ravens again looked like one of the best teams in the NFL, handily beating the NFC West-leading Seattle Seahawks, 37-3.
-It was about as impressive as beating the NFC North-leading Detroit Lions 38-6 a couple weeks ago, another sign that Baltimore has an argument as the best team in football.
+It was about as impressive as beating the NFC North-leading Detroit Lions 38-6 a couple of weeks ago, another sign that Baltimore has an argument to be known as the best team in football.

 As with any great quarterback, it's not just Jackson leading the way for the Ravens.
 Gus Edwards continued his hot streak with a couple of touchdowns.
 Undrafted rookie running back Keaton Mitchell emerged with a 100-yard game.
 Baltimore ran for 298 yards.

 And Jackson has been very good all season, as usual.
 He seems to be getting more comfortable in a new offensive scheme that highlights his passing ability.
 Jackson came into Sunday's game with a completion percentage above 70, something he's never done over a full season.
-He had a passer rating above 100, which would be the second time for him in his career.
-The other time he won MVP.
+He had a passer rating above 100, which would be the second time in his career.
+The other time?
+He won MVP.
 Jackson didn't have a huge game Sunday but mostly because the Ravens didn't need it.
 The Seahawks weren't competitive enough to force the Ravens into passing.

 Jackson might win MVP again.
 He's in the argument, though mostly because nobody else is running away with it.
 But that doesn't matter.
 Regular-season wins don't matter much either.
 The reason the Ravens paid Jackson $260 million was to win a Super Bowl.
 That's the only thing that will significantly change Jackson's legacy.
 The Ravens keep showing they have the type of team that can get him there.